Record Europa

-RecordTV Europa is a Portuguese pay television channel owned by RecordTV, a Brazilian television network.
+Record Europa is a Portuguese pay television channel owned by Record, a Brazilian television network.
 Its programming is mostly taken from the Brazilian network.
 It provides general entertainment, telenovelas, Brazilian reality TV shows, and news.
-Similar to what happened in Brazil, TV Record's main competitor is Globo.
+The channel also produces a limited amount of local content.
+Similar to what happens in Brazil, Record's main competitor is Globo.
 Igreja Universal do Reino de Deus religious programming is transmitted at late nights.

+Much like non-Brazilian stations using the RecordTV branding, the channel isn't directly owned by Grupo Record, but rather by Aion Future Holding, a figurehead company registered in Portugal set up by Edir Macedo.